 11 early stage researchers will carry out comprehensive and industry-relevant, interdisciplinary research that, by tackling the proposed research questions from different angles, will deliver new knowledge, innovative technologies and tools to produce resilient pigs and chickens, which are the two most economically important livestock species worldwide.

-Specifically, ESR projects will explore the efficiency of innovative feeding strategies prior to birth and/or during the early neonatal periods to improve the development of the gastrointestinal tract and its microbiome and thereby enhancing resilience to pathogen challenges.
+Specifically, ESR projects will explore the efficiency of innovative feeding strategies prior to birth and/or during the early Relating to newborn individual. periods to improve the development of the The part of the digestive system that consists of the stomach and intestines. and its The diverse consortium of bacteria, archaea, fungi, protozoa, viruses, and their collective genome f… and thereby enhancing resilience to pathogen challenges.

 The innovative ESR projects...